Databricks Deployment

 Troubleshoot⚓︎

-If you see "access denied" errors from the Hydrolix database when you are making queries, ensure the cluster username and password are correct, and make sure that user has query permissions.
+If you see "access denied" errors from the Hydrolix database when making queries, ensure the cluster username and password are correct, and make sure that user has query permissions.

 Partitions in a table might be distributed across different storage buckets.

-If the user set in your Hydrolix Connector configuration doesn't have the required permissions for querying all the storage buckets through the ClickHouse JDBC Driver, the cluster will be unable to sign partitions from a storage bucket for the table.
-This will result in the query failing and returning an error response.
+If the user set in the Hydrolix Connector configuration doesn't have the required permissions for the table's storage, the query fails and returns an error response.

 Error querying summary tables⚓︎